isaacs/node-lru-cache/README.md

     Deprecated alias: `maxAge`

+* `noUpdateTTL` - Boolean flag to tell the cache to not update the TTL when setting a new value for an existing key (ie, when updating a value rather than inserting a new value).
+Note that the TTL value is _always_ set (if provided) when adding a new entry into the cache.

+    This may be passed as an option to `cache.set()`.

+    Boolean, default false.

 * `ttlResolution` - Minimum amount of time in ms in which to check for staleness.
 Defaults to `1`, which means that the current time is checked at most once per millisecond.